 \subsection{The Stefan problem}

-In the final example, a free boundary problem, the Stefan problem, is solved with the proposed method to simulate dendritic solidifications.
+In the final example, we solve the Stefan problem to simulate dendritic solidification.
 In this case, the free boundary is not only irregular but also time-dependent.
 The level set method is used to capture the location of the free boundary.
-A uniform Cartesian grid with $128\times 128\times 128$ cells over the bounding box $\mathcal{B} = [-2,2]^{3}$ is used for computations.
-Time steps are computed by using the CFL number as $0.5$ for the level set equation.
+A uniform Cartesian grid with $128\times 128\times 128$ cells over the bounding box $\mathcal{B} = (-2,2)^{3}$ is used for computations.
+The time step is determined from a CFL number of $0.5$ for the level set equation.
 The computation is terminated when the free boundary reaches the box boundary.

-Initially, a spherical solid seed with zero temperature is placed at the origin such that it is surrounded by undercooled liquid with a lower temperature, the Stefan number $St = -0.5$.
-Thus, initial values of the level set function and the temperature field are chosen as
+Initially, a spherical solid seed with zero temperature is placed at the origin and is surrounded by undercooled liquid with a lower temperature; the Stefan number is $St = -0.5$.
+Accordingly, the initial values of the level set function and the temperature field are chosen as